-< Understandably, macaques don't trust humans, especially those humans who imprison them in cages and subject them to life-threatening procedures.
-How do you prepare a macaque for training with the goal that the animal cooperates with you during procedures. >
+< Understandably, macaques don't trust humans, especially those humans who subject them to life-threatening procedures.
+How do you prepare a macaque for training?
+Your goal is that the animal cooperates with you during procedures. >

 To prepare macaques for training does not require a lot of time but it offers valuable enrichment both for the animals and for yourself and it fosters a mutual trust relationship between you and the animals.
 Once an animal is no longer afraid of you, has been prepared to kind of work with the target and to associate the click with a favored treat, the training itself becomes less time-consuming and much more easy and fun.
 It's my experience that such preparatory training steps can be integrated into the daily animal-checking routine without undue extra time investment.